 What does a court consider when making a decision?

-The necessary elements for a court to order the payment of spousal maintenance are:
+The necessary elements that must be proved for a person to have a right to the payment of spousal maintenance, under s72, are:

 - Capacity – That one party is reasonably able to support the other party;